 Easier to Digest

-Sprouting a grain makes it easier to digest because the starches are broken down.
+Sprouting a grain makes it easier to digest because the starches are broken down2.
 The process of sprouting grains neutralizes enzyme inhibitors as well as the sugars that can cause fermentation and gas in the gut.
 Many people who experience gas and bloating from regular bread do not have this same reaction eating sprouted bread, myself included!
-Gluten is also pre-digested making it easier on the gut.
+Gluten is also pre-digested making it easier on the gut3,4.
 It is for this reason that sprouted grains may be easier to eat for those who are slightly gluten-sensitive, however it’s not recommended for someone with a true gluten allergy.

-Higher in Gut Loving Fibre
+High in Gut Loving Fibre

-And finally, fibre feeds your gut microbiome.
+And finally, fibre feeds your gut microbiome6.
 The microbiome is made of trillions of bacteria that are essential to a healthy immune system and much more.
 Consuming a diet high in fibre feeds the friendly bacteria found in your gut.

 I’ve been enjoying my almond butter toast on sprouted bread for years with no negative symptoms.
 Thank goodness for sprouted bread!